AISE-TUDelft/Capybara-BinT5/README.md

 For questions about the content of this repo, please use the issues board.
 If you have any questions about the paper, please email the first author.

 ## Docker Image
-It is recommended to use the provided Docker image, which has the correct cuda version and all of the required dependencies installed.
+It is recommended to use the provided Docker image, which has the correct Cuda version and all of the required dependencies installed.
 Pull the image, create a container, and mount this folder as a volume:

 ```
 docker pull aalkaswan/bint5
-docker run -i -t --name {containerName} --gpus all -v $(pwd):data aalkaswan/bint5 /bin/bash
+docker run -i -t --name {containerName} --gpus all -v $(pwd):/data aalkaswan/bint5 /bin/bash
 ```

 This should spawn a shell, which allows you to use the container.
 Change to the mounted volume: